 So what's an oat-loving person supposed to do?

 There are a few easy solutions.
 You can do as Sarah does and soak your oats overnight then drain and rinse them well before eating in the morning.
 For the lazier among us (yes, that's my raised hand), you can also simply add a squeeze of fresh lemon juice or a splash of apple cider vinegar to whatever milk or liquid you're using before you add your oats and chia.
-The acid neutralizes the phytic acid, so you can enjoy your oats blissfully!
+These ingredients promote mineral absorption and neutralize the phytic acid, so you can enjoy your oats blissfully!

 Let's talk about taste.